 OCCRC facilitates the issuance of tax-exempt and non-tax-exempt revenue bonds and notes.
 The bonds and notes are not the obligations of OCCRC or the State of New York.
 OCCRC does not record the assets or liabilities resulting from completed bonds and notes issued in its accounts, since its primary function is to arrange the financing between the borrowing companies and the bond and note holders, and the funds arising therefrom are controlled by trustees or banks acting as fiscal agents.
 For providing this service, OCCRC receives bond administration fees from the borrowing organizations.
 This administrative fee income is recognized immediately upon issuance of bonds and notes.
-OCCRC facilitated the modification of a previously issued bond and received bond administration fees of \$1,750 during the year ended December 31, 2022.
-OCCRC did not facilitate the issuance of any bonds or notes during the year ended December 31, 2021.
-OCCRC received annual bond, administration, and application fees of \$42,905 for 2022 and 2021.
+During the year ended December 31, 2023, OCCRC did not facilitate the issuance of any bonds or notes and did not receive any administration fees.
+In 2022, OCCRC facilitated the modification of a previously issued bond and received bond administration fee of \$1,750.
+OCCRC received annual bond and application fees of \$42,905 for 2023 and 2022.